oomie/CLproject2/README.md

 ### Description of the web application’s functions:

-Draw on a canvas and be able to post/send it to be displayed on the web.Multiple users can post their drawings.
-Each user has their own canvas to draw on with a set of tools such as an eraser, colors,  and reset option.
+Draw on a canvas and be able to post/send it to be displayed on the web.
+Multiple users can post their drawings.
+Each user has their own canvas to draw on with a set of tools such as an eraser, colors,  and clear option.
 Users can like each others drawings and the number of likes is displayed next to their post.
 Private rooms do not differ from the public room, it only has a theme the room follows.

 (We documented the flow without private rooms in mind yet)